-Every day, ever growing brokenness is evident upon fallen earth.
-Cancer diagnoses are made, car crash fatalities occur, angry words are spoken and parents divorce.
-Terrorist cells multiply and wreak their havoc upon innocent people.
+Such advice reinforced again that without God there is no comfort, no peace, and no hope for the future.
 Many were kept awake last night by the sound of their own crying.
 Comfort was needed.
 Comfort was sought.
-Prayers for God’s presence were whispered through tears.
+Prayers for God’s presence were whispered through their tears.

-How does God comfort me when I need comfort?
-He reveals Himself in scripture as a parental presence.
+You may be asking, how does God comfort me?
+He reveals Himself in scripture as a Father.
 He says that he hovers over me, as a mother hovers over the young in her nest.
-He dries tears as well as shares tears over the things which hurt me.
+He dries my tears and He shares my tears over the things which hurt me.
 He sings over me as a mother or father sings a lullaby over their young child.
 He quiets me with His love when I’m beside myself.
 He often sends a dream that will convey a specific message of comfort.
 He will send someone with human arms to enfold me and give me a taste of what it’s like to be hugged by God.
-Their real arms, real tears, and real prayers help me experience God’s love firsthand.

-Each nurturing way comes by way of a scriptural promise.
-The Spirit of God whispers it to that place inside where He resides; my spirit.
-“I’m here.
+Each nurturing way comes by way of scriptural promises.
+I must search for them and own them, memorize them and use them as swords when doubts and fears would take me into the shadows.
+Through them, God is whispering ~ “I’m here.
 Don’t be afraid.”
 “I’ll never leave you.”
 “You can trust me.”
 “Come to me, lay down your burden, and find the rest you’re seeking.”